 Fraser Health strives for continuous improvement.
 2021/22 target is decreased from 160 in 2020/21 to 130.
-Our 2022/23 performance of 261.1 is not meeting our new internal target.
-We are seeing much higher ED visit volumes when comparing same periods with 2021/22 representing a rebound surge in demand as we evolve within the context of the ongoing pandemic.
+Our 2023/24 year-to-date performance of 264.2 is not meeting our new internal target.
+We are seeing higher ED visit volumes when comparing same periods with 2022/23 representing a rebound surge in demand as we evolve within the context of the ongoing pandemic.
 Despite this we continue to strive for incremental, improvements in the number of admitted patients being held in our EDs.